arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 ### Theory Wrap-up

-Unsurprisingly, `Foldable` and `Traverse` act on multiple elements and reduce them into a single value - in cat theory - `catamorphisms`.
+Unsurprisingly, `Foldable` and `Traverse` act on multiple elements and reduce them into a single value - in cat theory - `Catamorphisms`.

 In contrast, `homomorphisms` such as `Monoid` and `Applicative` preserve their structure, hence `List<Int>` `+` `List<Int>` will yield a `List<Int>` or an `Applicative` instance `List<Int>.map(::toString)` result in a `List<String>`.